nup002/Mathboard/docs/source/Components and tools.rst

 You don't need any special slicer or printer settings for the Mathboard case: All three parts, meaning the bottom, lid, and diffuser, should print fine with default settings.

-The keycap risers are very small components with tight tolerances, and may require some tuning to print correctly.
-I have personally had success with the following settings:

-* Layer height : 0.2mm
-* Skirt : Yes
-* Speed : 20% of normal

 Keycaps and UV printing
 --------------------------
 Blank keycaps can be purches from many sources.
 For the symbol keys you *must* use 1u OEM R2 keycaps, such as